Asgaros/asgaros-forum/readme.txt

 * Supports multiple languages

 == Installation ==
-* Download Asgaros Forum.
+* Download `Asgaros Forum`.
-* Upload the plugin files to the `/wp-content/plugins/asgaros-forum` directory, or install the plugin through the WordPress plugins screen directly.
+* Upload the plugin files to the `/wp-content/plugins/asgaros-forum` directory or install the plugin directly via the WordPress plugins screen.
-* Activate the plugin through the 'Plugins' screen in WordPress.
+* Activate the plugin via the `Plugins` screen in WordPress.
-* On the left side you will see a new admin menu called Forum.
+* Create a new page for your forum and add the `[forum]` shortcode to it.
+Save and publish this page.
-* Configure your Asgaros Forum options, create your Categories and Forums.
+* Add this page to your sites menu so you can access it.
-* Create a new page for your forum to display on and add the shortcode [forum] to this page.
-Save your page.
+* On the left side of the administration area you will find a new menu called `Forum`.
-* Add this page to your menu so you can access the forum.
+* Configure your options and create the categories/forums there.
 * Done!

 == Frequently Asked Questions ==